Alzheimer’s Disease Homework: Understanding the Complex Brain Disorder

 Cognitive Assessment Tools

-- Montreal Cognitive Assessment (MoCA): A 30-point assessment that is generally considered more sensitive than the MMSE for detecting mild cognitive impairment (MCI).
-Developed by Ziad Nasreddine in Montreal, it covers visuospatial/executive function, naming, memory, attention, language, abstraction, and orientation.
+- Montreal Cognitive Assessment (MoCA): A 30-point assessment generally considered more sensitive than the MMSE for detecting mild cognitive impairment (MCI), developed by Ziad Nasreddine in Montreal.

-- Alzheimer’s Disease Assessment Scale — Cognitive Subscale (ADAS-Cog): The most widely used cognitive outcome measure in Alzheimer’s clinical trials, covering memory, language, praxis, and attention.
+- Alzheimer’s Disease Assessment Scale — Cognitive Subscale (ADAS-Cog): The most widely used cognitive outcome measure in Alzheimer’s clinical trials.

-- Clinical Dementia Rating (CDR): A global staging tool that assesses memory, orientation, judgment, community affairs, home/hobbies, and personal care — rated in a structured interview with patient and informant.
+- Clinical Dementia Rating (CDR): A global staging tool assessing memory, orientation, judgment, community affairs, home/hobbies, and personal care.

 Neuroimaging in Alzheimer’s Diagnosis